cih/refinerycms-tweets/README.md

 ## About

 Tweets allows you add a Twitter feed to your site in minuites.
 This version of `refinerycms-tweets` supports Refinery 3.x and Rails 4.1.x.
-To use Rails 3.x / Refinery 2.1.x use the refinerycms-blog ["Refinery CMS 2-1 stable branch"](https://github.com/cih/refinerycms-tweets/tree/2-1-stable).
+To use Rails 3.x / Refinery 2.1.x use the refinerycms-tweets ["Refinery CMS 2-1 stable branch"](https://github.com/cih/refinerycms-tweets/tree/2-1-stable).

 ## Features